-No corrective actions were required based on the findings of the 2021 Annual Inspection.
-Recommendations were limited to the continued repair of any animal burrows or holes observed during weekly inspections to prevent instability, maintenance of access to closed portions of the landfill for inspection purposes, and continued operation and maintenance of the stormwater drainage features and leachate collection systems.
-These recommendations were found to have been followed, based on site conditions and the review of weekly inspection logs.
+No corrective actions were required based on the findings of the 2022 Annual Inspection.
+Recommendations were limited to the continued repair of any animal burrows or holes, if any, observed during weekly inspections to prevent instability, maintenance of access to closed portions of the landfill for inspection purposes, and continued operation and maintenance of the stormwater drainage features and leachate collection systems.
+Based on site conditions and the review of weekly inspection logs, no animal burrows or holes were observed in 2023.